NullMember/VIRTUAL16/docs/assembling.md

 # Writing VIRTUAL16 program
-Writing VIRTUAL16 program is not different from writing another assembly program.
+Writing VIRTUAL16 program is not different from writing assembly program for another architecture.
 Since VIRTUAL16 is virtual there are small limitations.
 This document written for using suggested way of assembling VIRTUAL16 program (for more information go to [README](../README.md))

 ### Never use .ORG statement